Skip to content

 5.4.
 Generic collections

 In addition to arrays, there are various classes for storing collections of elements.
-Generic versions are available in the System.Collections.Generic namespace, and non-generic versions are available in System.Collections.
-We will introduce two frequently used generic collections: the List and the Dictionary.
+There are generic versions in the namespace System.Collections.Generic and non-generic versions in System.Collections.
+We present two frequently used generic collections: the list and the dictionary.

 The list of generic collections is as follows: